Casa Kimberly

 Casa Kimberly (previously Casa Kimberley) is a hotel and former residence of Richard Burton and Elizabeth Taylor, located in Puerto Vallarta, in the Mexican state of Jalisco.
 The hotel houses Iguana Restaurant.
+Elizabeth Taylor and Richard Burton by Jim and Christina Demetro is installed outside the restaurant.

 Description

 Casa Kimberly is a boutique hotel in Puerto Vallarta's Gringo Gulch, operating in the former residences of Richard Burton and Elizabeth Taylor.
 The hotel has nine suites, a pool, and a spa.
 According to Jimmy Im of The Hollywood Reporter, Casa Kimberly has "blue-and-white tiled staircases, stone columns, arched doorways, wrap-around terraces and al fresco courtyards with bubbling fountains.
 All suites and public spaces are adorned with 19th-century antiques, from Italian paintings and horse carriages to a marble statue carved by French sculptor Gustave Deloye."
 He also wrote, "The suites are individually designed, furnished with chandeliers and four-post beds while bathrooms feature high, brick-domed ceilings and claw-foot tubs; two suites — Cleopatra and Velvet — stand out with expansive terraces equipped with jacuzzis that harbor panoramic views of Banderas Bay."